Yvette Melancon

 What advice would you give to young women entering your industry?

 First and foremost, you have to be self-confident, straight up.
 Don't take criticism and instructions personally, because you're going to get your feelings hurt in this field.
 You might work for a dentist who's a yeller, but in this position, you've got lawyers, partners, associates, and paralegals all working under pressure, and they're not always going to be polite.
 The whole thing is to just cover your behind and pay attention to detail.
 Try to stay interested, if possible, in what you're working on, because if you enjoy what you're doing, you're going to do it well.
 Remember to demand respect and don't be a doormat.
-People will talk indignant to you, but you have to stand up for yourself and let them know they can't just talk to you any old kind of way.
+People may talk disrespectfully to you, but try not to take it personally.
+Respect demands respect.
 It's not the situation itself, it's how you react to it.
 How you handle problems and issues is what's going to determine your level of success in this business and the level of respect you get.
-You have to be able to be a team player and accept constructive criticism without taking it personally.
+You have to be able to be a team player and accept constructive criticism.

 Q